Jude95/EasyRecyclerView/README.md

 ```

 the onCreateView and onBindView corresponding the callback in RecyclerView's Adapter,so one onCreateView with multiple onBindView;
 it recommend that add the ItemView to Adapter after the data is loaded,initialization View in onCreateView and nothing in onBindView.
-after change the Header and Footer ,call `notifyDataSetChanged();` to refresh view;

  Header and Footer support `LinearLayoutManager`,`GridLayoutManager`,`StaggeredGridLayoutManager`
  in `GridLayoutManager` you must add this: